Sebi starts probe against Infosys over whistleblower charges

 Markets regulator Sebi has begun its probe into alleged non-disclosure of price-sensitive information by Infosys' management and also corporate governance lapses in the wake of serious allegations levelled by a whistleblower, while it is also examining possible insider trading in the company's securities.
 Sources said the regulator has already asked the stock exchanges to collate trading data of Infosys' shares as well as about derivative positions, while details are being sought about alleged non-disclosure of key information.

-The regulator may also summon the company's top management and others, while the information might be sought from some board committees including those dealing with an audit and other financial matters at the company depending on progress in the investigation, the sources said.
-The role of independent directors may also come under scanner in case it is found they did not press for timely disclosure and other necessary actions after receipt of the whistleblower complaint.
+The regulator may also summon the company's top management and others, while information might be sought from some board committees including those dealing with audit and other financial matters at the company depending on progress in the investigation, the sources said.
+Role of independent directors may also come under scanner in case it is found they did not press for timely disclosure and other necessary actions after receipt of the whistleblower complaint.

 Following reports of whistleblower allegations, the IT major, on Monday, informed the stock exchanges that it has received anonymous whistleblower complaints alleging certain unethical practices and that the same have been placed before the audit committee.
 Nilekani had also said the audit committee has retained law firm Shardul Amarchand Mangaldas & Co to conduct an independent investigation into the issue.

-Shares of Infosys plunged over 16 percent on Tuesday, wiping out Rs 53,450.92 crore from its market valuation.
-The scrip gained over one percent on Wednesday on the BSE and the NSE.
+On Tuesday, shares of Infosys plunged over 16 per cent on Tuesday, wiping out Rs 53,450.92 crore from its market valuation.
+The scrip gained over one per cent on Wednesday on the BSE and the NSE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)